ThomasCarroll/htqc/r_course/introToR_Day1.md

 Data.frames (Ordering with NA values)
 =========================================================

-When a vector contains NA valuees, these NA values will by default be placed last in ordering indices.
-This can be controlled by na.last argument.
+When a vector contains NA values, these NA values will by default be placed last in ordering indices.
+This can be controlled by **na.last** argument.

 ```r